Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 12–15 inches

 Not all Jack Russell Terriers have wiry coats and hardy builds.
 Some have smooth hair, but the wiry ones are more common.
-No matter the coat type, both wiry and smooth-haired Jack Russell Terriers are of the same breed.
-These dogs are known for their excessive barking.
+No matter the coat type, wiry and smooth-haired Jack Russell Terriers are the same breed.
+They are known for their excessive barking.

 10. German Wire-Haired Pointer